 What You Need to Know About a Casino

-These examples are selected automatically from various online sources and may not reflect the opinion of Merriam-Webster or its editors.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word ‘casino.’
+Any opinions expressed herein are those of the authors, and do not necessarily reflect the views of Merriam-Webster or its editors.

 In the United States, casino gambling is legal in some states.
 While the number of states that allow casino gambling varies from state to state, most states have gaming control boards established to regulate the industry.
 These boards enforce laws such as those governing the types of games available and the people who work in them.

 The earliest casinos were mob-run establishments, but their operators soon realized they could attract visitors from other states and make huge profits.
 With their deep pockets, real estate investors and hotel chains bought out the gangsters and now run most of the casinos.
 In addition, the mob has had less of a presence on gambling floors due to federal crackdowns and the fear of losing their casino licenses.

 Gambling winnings are considered taxable income in many countries, and casino revenues are often used to fund public services.
 In addition to taxes on gambling winnings, some states also impose other fees on gamblers.
 These taxes vary from state to state, and some are higher than others.

 While most studies focus on economic costs and benefits, social impacts have received less attention.
 A recent study found that pathological gamblers cost the community an average of $1000 in extra police and legal costs per person.

 In the US, state top tax rates on casino revenues range from 0.25% in Colorado to 62.5 percent in Maryland.
 This tax is based on casinos’ adjusted gross revenues, which include money collected from wagers minus the amount paid out to gamblers as winnings.